ravikanth720/react-router-tutorial/lessons/05-active-links/README.md

 ## Nav Link Wrappers

 Most links in your site don't need to know they are active, usually just primary navigation links need to know.
-It's useful to wrap those so you don't have to remember what your `activeClassName` or `activeStyle` is everywhere.
+Its useful to wrap those so you don't have to remember what your `activeClassName` or `activeStyle` is everywhere.